 Botched Ink Saline Removal

-Botched Ink Saline Tattoo Removal is the best and the safest method for removal of poor quality permanent makeup and microblading without using lasers.
+Botched Ink Saline Tattoo Removal is the best and the safest method for removal of poor quality permanent makeup and microblading on brows without using lasers.

 With similar fashion and equipment commonly used in tattooing, a saline solution from Botched Ink is applied to the tattooed skin.
 Botched Ink uses Dead Sea Salt, chosen for its high mineral content which benefit the skin.
 It is specially made to remove and lighten conventional and cosmetic tattoos, and ingredients are selected to quickly dries out.